BeamMW/docs-gitbook/cli/confidential-assets.md

 ## Unregister an Asset

 The owner of a Confidential Asset can unregister the asset from the blockchain.
 Asset emission must be zero and not in a lock period.
-The owner will pay a regular transaction fee and receive their initial asset registration fee of 3000 Beam.&#x20;
+The owner will pay a regular transaction fee and receive their initial asset registration fee of 3000 Beam.

 To unregister an asset, enter the following command: